 - Civil Penalty (up to $2,000.00 per violation).

 - Cease and Desist Order requiring an unregistered respondent to cease and desist from unauthorized practice or holding out as being able to perform services that require registration by the Board.

 - Stipulation and Order with a respondent who is registered by the Board and may include actions such as censure or reprimand of the registration, revocation or suspension, denial of registration application or placing conditions on the registration.

-The Minnesota Government Data Practices Act, found in Minnesota Statutes, Chapter 13, sets rules of how the Board maintains data on complaints and prohibits the Board form disclosing certain information related to complaints.
-Depending upon who is requesting the information, the type of information requested, and the stage in the complaint resolution process, the Board may or may not, be able to release information requested.
+The Minnesota Government Data Practices Act, found in Minnesota Statutes, Chapter 13, sets rules of how the Board maintains data on complaints and prohibits the Board from disclosing certain information related to complaints.
+Depending upon who is requesting the information, the type of information requested, and the stage in the complaint resolution process, the Board may or may not be able to release information requested.